awumii/SakuraGuilds/README.md

 ## 📝 Features
 * Full GUI management.
 Use commands or GUI for managing your guild, whatever you prefer.
-* Advanced permission system with premade ranks.
+* Advanced permission system with remade ranks.
 * Classic war system, with a "nexus" block in the center of a guild
 * Nexus shield, temporarily protecting guilds from attackers.
 * Chunk claiming system.